takJohn/click-a-mole/README.md

 - The code is still very loose with "magic numbers" dotted around and a makeshift respawn system that needs an overhaul as it's a little convoluted, it could also do with a bit more randomness.
 - Overuse of timers, could probably get away with one or two.
 Future updates to the SDK will allow for animation event triggers, which should mean cleaner code.
 - The stars that show up during the dizzy animation can appear disconnected to the mole.
 This is because the mole's up and down animations are baked into the file and therefore the transforms aren't registering correctly.
 The fix is to not include any animation that affects the mole's position in its exported file and do all position animation in code.
-- A couple of annoying bugs: 1.
-Player can still hit the moles when they're already under the ground.
-2. The mirroring of the moles is not being applied to the "dazed" animation. _(Temporarily Removed.)_
 - Didn't get as far as adding blockchain interactions but I do have an interesting idea for a smart contract that I want to implement.
 However there's still a lot more work to be done with regards to the gameplay before anything else happens.

 ## Copyright info